How to Align Your Content Strategy with Employee Advocacy Programs

 Continuous measurement of your program’s impact is crucial to demonstrate impact and adjust your strategy as you go.
 Analyze metrics such as reach, engagement, lead generation, and sales conversions that stem from employee-shared content.

 This data will not only show you what type of content works best but also highlight potential areas for adjustment.
-Establishing regular feedback loops with the employees can also provide insight into how the program is perceived and what could make it more effective for them.
+Anonymous feedback isessential to gain honest insights from employees.
+Establishing regular feedback loops with help of an anonymous feedback tool the employees can also provide insight into how the program is perceived and what could make it more effective for them.

 Stepping Up Your Content Strategy